Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Introduction

-In \S\ref{s:contpri}, we introduce the continuation principles of the diffuse boundary problem.
-These continuation principles allow us to continue the local solutions to a larger time interval provided the suitably bounded spatial derivatives.
-First we give the weak version (see \S\ref{s:ecp}) and it will help us extend the classical solutions to several types of singularities and the idea of the proof is to use Makino's formulation of Euler--Poisson system and energy estimates.
+In \S\ref{s:contpri}, we introduce the improved continuation criteria of Problem \ref{prob}.
+These continuation criteria allow us to continue the local solutions to a larger time interval provided the suitably bounded spatial derivatives.
+The continuation criteria mainly help us determine the information of singularities if the solution breaks down at a finite time, and the singularities are all localized in the compact support of the density.
+First, we give a weak version (see \S\ref{s:ecp}) and it will help us extend the regular solutions to several types of singularities in the compact support of the density.
+The idea of the proof is to use Makino's formulation of the Euler--Poisson system and energy estimates.
 However, the standard Gagliardo–Nirenberg–Moser estimates have been replaced by the revised Gagliardo–Nirenberg–Moser estimates on the Lipschitz bounded domain.
-The strong continuation principle (see \S\ref{s:scp}) helps us reduce the types of singularities and remove certain singularities on the boundary.
-The key tool of the proof for the strong continuation principle is Ferrari--Shirota--Yanagisawa inequality (a bounded domain version of Beale--Kato--Majda estimate).
-This inequality allow us to control the velocity $\|w^i\|_{W^{1,\infty}}$ ``almost only'' by the $\Li$-norms of expansion and rotation under certain assumptions.
-In order to use Ferrari--Shirota--Yanagisawa (FSY) inequality, we have to prove a $C^\infty$-approximation lemma \ref{t:Cinfapx} of boundary in Appendix \ref{s:sard} since FSY inequality requires domain is of class $C^{2,\beta}$, $\beta\in(0,1)$ and $w^i\delta_{ij} n^j=0$ on $\del{}\Omega(t)$ and $n^j$ is the unit outward normal at $\bx\in\del{}\Omega(t)$.
-To overcome these two requirements and use FSY inequality, our idea is, near the boundary $\del{}\Omega(t)$, we select a smooth surface ($C^\infty$-approximation lemma of boundary \ref{t:Cinfapx} ensures this) and decompose the velocity field to two parts around this $C^\infty$ surface, one of these parts is ``tangent'' to the $C^\infty$ surface on it, then analyze these two parts respectively.
+Then the strong continuation criterion (see \S\ref{s:scp}) helps us reduce the types of interior singularities.
+The key tool of the proof for the strong continuation criterion is the Ferrari--Shirota--Yanagisawa inequality (a bounded domain version of the Beale--Kato--Majda estimate).
+This inequality allows us to control the velocity $\|v^i\|_{W^{1,\infty}}$ ``almost only'' by expansion and rotation.
+In order to use Ferrari--Shirota--Yanagisawa (FSY) inequality, there are two difficulties: the first one comes from the boundary regularity and the second one is since the velocity at the boundary may not be orthogonal to the outer normal of the boundary, that is, the \textit{second difficulty} is the orthogonal condition of the boundary limiting velocity $v^i\delta_{ij} n^j=0$ is not always true in this theorem.
+Our idea to overcome these two difficulties and use the FSY inequality is: we first select a smooth surface (the $C^\infty$-approximation lemma of boundary \ref{t:Cinfapx} ensures this) near the boundary $\del{}\Omega(t)$, then decompose the velocity field into two parts around this $C^\infty$ surface, one of these parts is ``tangent'' to the $C^\infty$ surface on it and the other orthogonal to it, then analyze these two parts respectively.